Original Post Date: July 24, 2020 | Last Updated: October 2, 2020

 No matter where you’re located, we hope you find it helpful to contextualize what’s happening in your community with the larger landscape across the country.
 If you’re interested in learning more or getting access to the data we have, feel free to reach out to James at jbacon@edficiency.com and he’d be happy to share more.

 And if you’re wondering how to meet the needs of your students as school starts this fall, whether in-person, online, or a hybrid, we’d love to tell you more about how Flex Periods can help.
-Schedule an introductory call here.
+Schedule a call here.

 Primary Source Citation: